elesiuta/pyxargs/README.md

 # pyxargs

 ```
-usage: pyxargs [options] [command [initial-arguments...]]
+usage: pyxargs.py [options] [command [initial-arguments ...]]
-       pyxargs [options] -s "[command [initial-arguments...]]"...
+       pyxargs.py [options] -s "[command [initial-arguments ...]]" ...
-       pyxargs -h | --help | --examples
+       pyxargs.py -h | --help | --examples

 Build and execute command lines or python code from standard input or file
 paths, a mostly complete implementation of xargs in python with some added
 features.
-The default mode (file) builds commands using filenames only and
+The default input mode (file) builds commands using filenames only
-executes them in their respective directories, this is useful when dealing
+and executes them in their respective directories, this is useful when dealing
 with file paths containing multiple character encodings.

 optional arguments: